miku/filterline/README.md

 {"id": "id-0", "name": "QM2"}
 ```

-First we extract the id values along with the line number:
+First we extract the id values along with the line number.
+We use a
+padlength of two, since we know file has no more than 20 lines (two digit line numbers).

 ```sh
 $ ldjtab -padlength 2 -key id 20.ldj